JBlocklove/remarkable-daily-pdf/README.md

 ---

+## Currently only compatible with versions up to 2.15
+3.* is partially supported in the `dev` branch, but we can only use the built-in `wget` which lacks TLS support.

 ### Requirements
 This is designed to work with an unmodified Remarkable setup.
 You should know how to `ssh` into your Remarkable, but otherwise nothing should need to be installed.